scenerystack/community/docs/reference/api/kite/SegmentTree.md

 # SegmentTree

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/kite/blob/main/js/ops/SegmentTree.ts](https://github.com/phetsims/kite/blob/main/js/ops/SegmentTree.ts) for the most up-to-date information.

 ## Overview

 An accelerated data structure of items where it supports fast queries of "what items overlap wth x values",